 APU’s Undergraduate Social Work Program receives accreditation from the Council on Social Work Education (CSWE).

 Richard E. Felix, Ph.D. becomes president.
 Among many other accomplishments, Felix reframes the university’s values of the school’s historic Christian mission as the cornerstones of the university – Christ, Scholarship, Community, and Service.
 The Cornerstones are still recognized today.

 APU’s Graduate School of Theology (now Azusa Pacific Seminary) receives accreditation from the Association of Theological Schools (ATS).

 APU’s graduate nursing program receives accreditation from the National League for Nursing.

 APU’s graduate physical therapy program receives accreditation from the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association.

 Felix culminates his presidency with the construction of seven new buildings, a doubling of student enrollment, and the quadrupling of graduate programs.
 He announces his retirement in April 2000, after the celebration of the university’s centennial.

 The Board of Trustees unanimously selects executive vice president and APU alumnus Jon R. Wallace, DBA, to follow Felix in the role of president, effective November 27, 2000.

-APU’s Graduate Psychology Program receives accreditation from the American Psychological Association (APA).
+APU’s Department of Graduate Psychology (now the Department of Clinical Psychology) receives accreditation from the American Psychological Association (APA).

 The High Sierra Program (formerly called the Great Works Program) debuts fall 2001, offering students an opportunity to study classic Western art, music, and thought in the scenic setting of California’s High Sierras.